cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-cityscapes.md

   - 'is_crowd' boolean, should be defined for labels as `checkbox`.
     Specifies if the annotation label can distinguish between different instances.
     If False, the annotation id field encodes the instance id.
+- Tracks: Not supported.

-Downloaded file is a .zip archive with the following structure:
+The downloaded file is a .zip archive with the following structure:

 ```
 .